How Does Lending into Retirement Work

 When borrowing money in retirement, there may be additional factors to take into consideration.
-The main thing being, are you able to make the repayments.
+The main thing is, are you able to make the repayments?

 A second option could be equity release.
 This allows you to take equity out of your current property to pay for what you need.
 The remainder of the loan is usually paid off once the property has been sold.